 Through these innovations, TLH+ creates significant value over manually-serviced or less sophisticated algorithmic implementations.
-TLH+ is accessible to more investors than any other harvesting service—fully automated, more effective, and at no additional cost.
+TLH+ is accessible to investors —fully automated, effective, and at no additional cost.

-To ensure that each asset class is supported by optimal securities in both primary and alternate positions, we screened by expense ratio, liquidity (bid-ask spread), tracking error vs. benchmark, and most importantly, covariance of the alternate with the primary.³
+To ensure that each asset class is supported by optimal securities in both primary and alternate (secondary) positions, we screened by expense ratio, liquidity (bid-ask spread), tracking error vs. benchmark, and most importantly, covariance of the alternate with the primary.1

 While there are small cost differences between the primary and alternate securities, the cost of negative tax arbitrage from tax-agnostic switching vastly outweighs the cost of maintaining a dual position within an asset class.

-Additionally, TLH+ features a special mechanism for coordination with IRAs/401(k)s that required us to pick a third security in each harvestable asset class (except in municipal bonds, which are not in the IRA/401(k) portfolio).
+TLH+ features a special mechanism for coordination with IRAs/401(k)s that requires us to pick a third (tertiary) security in each harvestable asset class (except in municipal bonds, which are not in the IRA/401(k) portfolio).
 While these have a higher cost than the primary and alternate, they are not expected to be utilized often, and even then, for short durations (more below in IRA/401(k) protection).

 Parallel Position Management

 As demonstrated, the unconditional 30-day switchback to the primary security is problematic for a number of reasons.
-To fix those problems, we engineered a platform to support TLH+, which tax-optimizes every user and system-initiated transaction: the Parallel Position Management (PPM) system.
+To fix those problems, we engineered a platform to support TLH+, which seeks to tax-optimize user and system-initiated transactions: the Parallel Position Management (PPM) system.

 PPM provides several improvements over the switchback strategy.
-First, unnecessary gains are avoided.
+First, unnecessary gains are minimized if not totally avoided.
 Second, the parallel security (could be primary or alternate) serves as a safe harbor to minimize wash sales—not just from harvest proceeds, but any cash inflows.
-Third, the mechanism serves to protect not just harvested losses, but losses realized by the customer as well.
+Third, the mechanism seeks to protect not just harvested losses, but losses realized by the customer as well.